NijssenJ/Schweingruber2023/README.md

 # Folder organization
 Scripts used for analyses (DESeq2, GSEA and Seurat) are located in 'Analyses'.
 Scripts used for data visualization are located in 'Visualization'.
-All required data files for importing/sourcing are located in 'Data'.